leeovery / claude-technical-workflows

 Phase 1 - Research: Explore ideas from their earliest seed.
 Investigate market fit, technical feasibility, business viability.
 Free-flowing exploration that may or may not lead to building something.

 Phase 2 - Discussion: Captures the back-and-forth exploration of a problem.
-Documents competing solutions, why certain approaches won or lost, edge cases discovered, and the journey to decisions—not just the decisions themselves.
+Documents competing solutions, why certain approaches won or lost, edge cases discovered, and the journey to decisions, not just the decisions themselves.

-Phase 3 - Specification: Transforms discussion documentation into a validated, standalone specification.
-Filters hallucinations and inaccuracies, enriches gaps through discussion, and builds a document that planning can execute against without referencing other sources.
+Phase 3 - Specification: Transforms discussion(s) into validated, standalone specifications.
+Automatically analyses multiple discussions for natural groupings, filters hallucinations and inaccuracies, enriches gaps, and builds documents that planning can execute against without referencing other sources.

 Phase 6 - Review: Validates completed work against specification requirements and plan acceptance criteria.
-The specification is the validated source of truth—earlier phases may contain rejected ideas that were intentionally filtered out.
+The specification is the validated source of truth; earlier phases may contain rejected ideas that were intentionally filtered out.
 Provides structured feedback without fixing code directly.

-Output Structure
+Project Structure

-Documents are stored using a phase-first organization:
+Documents are stored in your project using a phase-first organisation:

 docs/workflow/